absa-subatomic-legacy/quantum-mechanic/README.md

 with command and event handlers for integration between various external infrastructure components.

 Quantum Mechanic extends on the Atomist Automation Client for Slack.
-It contains command and event handlers for OpenShift and leverages of the Gluon project for auditing and context awareness.
+It contains command and event handlers for OpenShift and leverages the Gluon project for auditing and context awareness.

 Therefore, follow the instructions for [Running the Automation Client](https://github.com/atomist/automation-client-ts#running-the-automation-client) from the [`automation-client-ts`](https://github.com/atomist/automation-client-ts) GitHub repository to gain a better